Updated: June 2, 2025

 Research market conditions, be informed about comparable property prices, and use a local agent to assist in negotiations for the best deal.
 Bear in mind that real estate agents work on behalf of the seller and will get a higher commission for a higher sale.
 As such, working with a buyer’s agent can be the more attractive option as they solely represent you and ensure you secure the best property at the best price.

-The Cascais market is experiencing steady growth, driven by high demand, limited supply, and continued high interest from international buyers.
+The Cascais market is experiencing steady growth, driven by increasing demand, limited supply, and continued high interest from international buyers.

 Buying luxury real estate in Cascais involves identifying prime properties, securing financing, conducting thorough due diligence, and negotiating purchase terms.
 Working with experienced real estate agents and lawyers familiar with the luxury market is crucial.

 The rental market in Cascais is robust, driven by tourism and expats.
-Properties near the beach or in luxury areas command higher rents.
-Rental yields in Cascais stand at 5.6 percent.
+Properties near the beach or high-end luxury properties for sale in Cascais command higher rents.
+Rental yields in Cascais stand at 5.5 percent.

 Finding the best property deals in Cascais requires monitoring market trends, working with reputable local agents, and being ready to act quickly on opportunities.
 It is worth working with a buyer’s agent who will be able to pinpoint properties that meet your criteria, negotiate the best price on your behalf, and ensure you do not miss out on the property that has caught your attention.